carpentries/instructor-development/roles/secretary.md

 ## To Volunteer

-- Join the mentoring committee, be present for February election
+- Join the mentoring committee, contact the chair(s) when the position is open.

 ## Resources and Checklists
 Mentoring committee documents are located in their own [repository](/) within the [Carpentries organisation](https://github.com/carpentries).